 The damped harmonic oscillator is consequently dissipative.
 It has a single fixpoint $(0,0)$ and the basis of attraction is the full phase space (modulo $2\pi$).
-Some examples of trajectories and phase-space evolution are illustrated in Fig.\ \ref{chaos_fig_Liouville_Pendel}.
+Some examples of trajectories and phase space evolution are illustrated in Fig.~\ref{chaos_fig_Liouville_Pendel}.

-\item For the non-linear rotator defined by Eq.\ (\ref{chaos_dot_r}) we have
+\item[--] For the non-linear rotator defined by Eq.~(\ref{chaos_dot_r}) we have

 \end{itemize} where $r_c=\sqrt\Gamma$ is the radius of the limiting cycle when $\Gamma>0$.
-The system might either dissipate or take-up energy, a typical behavior of `adaptive systems' as we will discuss further in section \ref{chaos_adaptive_systems}.
-Note, that the phase space contracts both close to the fixpoint, for $\Gamma<0$, and close to the limiting cycle, for $\Gamma>0$.
+The system might either dissipate or {take up energy, which is typical} behavior of \qut{adaptive systems} as we will discuss further in Sect.~\ref{chaos_adaptive_systems}.
+Note that the phase space contracts both close to the fixpoint, for $\Gamma<0$, and close to the limiting cycle, for $\Gamma>0$.